-You can use Open Geospatial Consortium (OGC) services that are available on the web, such as WMS and WMTS services, when using ArcGIS Pro.
+With ArcGIS Pro, you can use Open Geospatial Consortium (OGC) services that are available on the web, such as WMS and WMTS services.

 For more information regarding OGC WMS specifications, see the OGC website at www.opengeospatial.org/standards.